 She was a guest clinician at the Sisters in Jazz Program at the IAJE Convention in NYC and the Mary Lou Williams Jazz Festival at the Kennedy Center in Washington D.C.
 Cuenca has been a longtime faculty member at the Jazz for Teens and Pre-Teen Program at NJPAC and the Stanford Jazz Workshop in California.
 Recently she has been on faculty at Roni Ben-Hur's Summer Jazz Camp in Vermont.
 She was an artist-in-residence at various universities in the U.S. and Europe with the Clark Terry quintet, Eddie Henderson quartet and as a leader with her own groups.
 In 2014 she received a B.A. degree in Jazz Performance from Empire State University in NYC.

 In 1988 and 1991 Cuenca received jazz performance grants from the National Endowment for the Arts and in 1992 she was a semi-finalist in the Thelonious Monk International Drum Competition.

 She has studied with jazz master drummers Adam Nussbaum, Victor Lewis, Keith Copeland and Brazilian drummer Portinho.
-Sylvia endorses Zildjian Cymbals, Vic Firth sticks and brushes, and Remo Drumheads.
+Sylvia endorses Canopus Drums, Zildjian Cymbals, Vic Firth sticks and brushes, and Remo Drumheads.
 Currently she is an adjunct instructor at Columbia University and she resides in New York City.